101 Walnut Lane

 Princeton, NJ 08540

 Julia Kovalev is a musicologist and pianist.
-She received her Master of Music degree with distinction for her graduate thesis from Petrozavodsk State Conservatory, Russia; and her Bachelor of Music degree cum laude from Chernigov Music College, Ukraine.
-Additionally, she has studied at the Russian Institute for the History of the Arts of Russian Academy of Sciences in St. Petersburg, where she conducted her postgraduate research in music history.
+She received her Master of Music degree with distinction from Petrozavodsk State Conservatory, Russia; and her Bachelor of Music degree cum laude from Chernigov Music College, Ukraine.
+A highlight of her studies involved postgraduate research on Hildegard of Bingen, one of the first known women composers, which she conducted at The Russian Institute of the History of the Arts in St. Petersburg.

-She was exposed to classical music since a very early age and started playing piano in early childhood.
-Her principal piano teachers were Larisa Kolesnik and Lina Demchenko.
+Julia’s principal piano teachers were Larisa Kolesnik and Lina Demchenko.
 She studied music theory with Larisa Soloshenko and Joseph Kon; music history with Vera Nilova and Anna Porfirieva; and composition with Margarita Demidenko.
+When she moved to New Jersey, she received additional training in Piano Pedagogy at Westminster Professional Development Certificate Program.
+Recently, she studied piano pedagogy with Ingrid Clarfield and Phyllis Lehrer at Westminster College of the Arts.